-How to Prune Trees Correctly: What Not To Do
+How to Prune Trees Correctly: What to Avoid

-Pruning trees is a crucial aspect of maintaining their health and appearance However, it’s not a task to be taken lightly.
-Inexperience, improper techniques, and using the wrong tools can lead to serious damage to your trees, or even render them irreparable.
-This article will go over what you should avoid when pruning to keep your trees in good shape and beautiful for many years to come.
+Pruning trees is an essential element of keeping them healthy and looking good However, it’s not an activity that should be done lightly.
+Unexperienced, ineffective techniques, and the use of improper tools could cause severe damages to your trees or even render them inaccessible.
+This article will go over the things you need to avoid when pruning your trees to ensure they remain looking and healthy for long time to come.

 Don’t Prune at the Wrong Time of Year

-One of the biggest mistakes that people commit when they prune is to do so at the wrong time of year.
-Pruning at the wrong time can interfere with the natural growth patterns of a tree and leave it vulnerable to pests and disease.
-In general, it’s best to trim deciduous trees in the winter when they are dormant and conifers in the latter part of spring or summer.
+One of the most common errors people do when trimming is doing it at the wrong time of year.
+Pruning during the wrong season can interfere with the tree’s natural growth pattern and expose it to pests and disease.
+It is generally recommended to prune deciduous trees during the winter months when they are dormant, and conifers in the spring and early summer.

-Another issue is using the improper tools for the task.
-Old or worn-out tools can cause damage to the tree and increase the risk of disease, while employing equipment that is too large or heavy can cause unnecessary damage.
-Make sure you’ve got the correct tools for the job and keep them sharp and maintained.
+Another common pitfall is using the wrong tools for the job.
+The dull or rusty tools could cause harm to the tree and make it more vulnerable to disease, while using equipment that is too large or heavy can cause unnecessary damage.
+Be sure to have the correct tools for the job, and ensure they are sharp and well-maintained.

-While it is tempting to trim a lot to achieve the desired dimension or shape, removing excessively at one time can end up being harmful for the trees.
-Pruning should always be done slowly, and over a period of time in order to allow the tree to recover from prunings.
+While it may be tempting to prune heavily to achieve the desired dimension or shape, taking away too much at once can end up being harmful to the tree.
+Pruning should always be performed slowly, and over a period of time if necessary, to allow the tree to recover from cuts.

-When pruning, you must be careful not to cut in close proximity to trunk.
-The tree could be at risk of disease and also leave unattractive stubs which can be difficult to get rid of.
-Make your cuts just outside the branch collar which is the elevated area where the branch meets the tree’s trunk.
+When pruning, it is important not to cut in close proximity to trunk.
+The tree could be vulnerable to disease as well as leaving unsightly stubs that can be difficult to remove.
+Cut your branches just outside the branch collar which is the elevated area that connects the branch to the trunk.

 FAQs